srinivasmohan/reconfig/README.md

 ## TODO ##

-1. Implement the `checkcmd` and `reloadcmd` functionality.
-2. Investigate if we can somehow watch many keys via same connection to etcd?
+1. Investigate if we can somehow watch many keys via same connection to etcd?
-3. Get the whole tree/dir listing when a watched dir (`recursive=true`) updates instead of having to run a `find()` [like this](https://github.com/srinivasmohan/reconfig/blob/master/lib/worker.rb#L32)
+2. Get the whole tree/dir listing when a watched dir (`recursive=true`) updates instead of having to run a `find()` [like this](https://github.com/srinivasmohan/reconfig/blob/master/lib/worker.rb#L32)
-4. Cleanup the `onetime` and init mode runs.
+3. Cleanup the `onetime` and init mode runs.